danielribeiro/conjcraft/README.md

 Conjcraft is an open source mod for [Minecraft](http://www.minecraft.net/) written in [Clojure](http://clojure.org/).
 It uses [ModLoader](http://www.minecraftdl.com/modloader-risugami-downloads/) and [Minecraft Coder Pack](http://mcp.ocean-labs.de/index.php/Main_Page) (aka MCP) (thanks guys!).

-It is an open mod, where most of the magic of the mod is done in free files in the ~/clojurecraft folder (or clojurecraft folder inside your java user.home system property, if you are windows).
-This you can change the mod simply by editing the files inside there.
+It is an open mod, where most of the magic of the mod is done in free files in the ~/clojurecraft folder (or clojurecraft folder inside your java user.home system property, if you are on Windows).
+This way you can change the mod simply by editing the files inside there.

 It also implements a simple [DSL](http://www.manning.com/ghosh/) in clojure for [recipes](https://github.com/danielribeiro/conjcraft/blob/master/recipes.clj#L36).